8 Nov 2019

 The ENVIs has opened people’s eyes to thinking beyond the final delivery of a product.
 Judges were looking for those individuals, teams and organisations that have been involved in significant or outstanding engineering projects that have encouraged innovation, creativity, diversity and overall excellence in engineering and in ways that benefit society and the environment.

-The supreme winner on the night was the Kaikōura Earthquake Recovery.
+The Supreme Award winner, sponsored by Tonkin + Taylor, was the Kaikōura Earthquake Recovery.
 The extraordinary seismic event that permanently moved the South Island caused almost one million cubic metres of rock and material to fall onto SH1 and the Main North Line.
 There were more than 3,300 separate things to be fixed, including both land and structures.
 The NZ Transport Agency and KiwiRail set up the North Canterbury Transport Infrastructure Recovery (NCTIR) Alliance with Fulton Hogan, Downer, Higgins and HEB Construction to respond to the major emergency.

 Terry Miller is the founder of Eight360, a dynamic New Zealand company which combines engineering and innovation to deliver the next generation of VR experiences.
 Terry’s transformation from an untried young company director into a capable, confident and inspiring CEO is nothing short of remarkable.
 Eight360’s flagship product is NOVA, an untethered motion platform for video games, virtual reality, vehicle stimulators and more.
 It allows users to experience full, unlimited rotation in all axes, as well as acceleration and gravitational effects.
 Terry is the main driving force behind NOVA’s progress, including completing the first true working prototype, which was developed over a year of unpaid full-time work.